jstueckler/jstueckler.github.io/_pages/about.md

 My research group at the University of Augsburg has an open three-year research associate / PhD student position in the topic areas Computer Vision and Embodied AI.

-Please see this link [link](https://www.uni-augsburg.de/en/jobs-und-karriere/stellenangebote/2026/07/07/research-associate-mfd-as-phd-student-faculty-of-applied-comnputer-science_2382/) for further details on the position and information on how to apply.
+Please see this [link](https://www.uni-augsburg.de/en/jobs-und-karriere/stellenangebote/2026/07/07/research-associate-mfd-as-phd-student-faculty-of-applied-comnputer-science_2382/) for further details on the position and information on how to apply.

 Application deadline is July 24th, 2026.